Updated July 2024

-Historic cost of living in Marlow part one.
+Historic cost of living in Marlow (up to 1940) Part One.
 Part two concerns the historic cost of fun, leisure and transport in Marlow here.
-We have gathered these from many period sources- adverts, court cases, auction information etc all specific to Marlow.
+We have gathered these from many period sources- adverts, court cases, letters, auction information etc all specific to Marlow.
 To put these costs into context see Charlotte's post on wages in Marlow history here.

 Homes: